mugdhav/mugdhav/README.md

 See some of my work:

 - [ImageToDITA Converter](https://youtu.be/783w_xChhn0) - An AI-enabled tool I have created for technical writers.
 It generates DITA task topics from UI or mockup screenshots.
 It is also available on [Anthropic Artifacts](https://claude.ai/public/artifacts/6dc01e7d-6f9d-496e-a178-53240c747753).
 You can try out this tool by providing your own Anthropic API key.
-- [] - AI-Powered Startup Evaluation for Venture Capitalists.
+- [Startup Analyzer](https://ai.studio/apps/drive/1BQ4qO7IU4pwYhYBmQ9eTLy-tLE6v51OJ) - AI-Powered Startup Evaluation for Venture Capitalists.
+I built this tool using Google AI Studio and Gemini API.
+You can try it out [here](https://ai.studio/apps/drive/1BQ4qO7IU4pwYhYBmQ9eTLy-tLE6v51OJ).

 My Older Articles and Tutorials:
 - [Authoring Accessible Documentation](http://indus.stc-india.org/page/239/) - Guidelines for authoring accessibility-compliant documentation.